SEM (ISEM) - Managing the Energy Market in Ireland

-The SEM or Single Electronic Market, was the wholesale electricity market for Northern Ireland and the Republic of Ireland, governing the all-ireland electricity sector.
+The initials SEM stand for Single Electronic Market.
 The SEM was established on November 1st 2007 by unifying Eirgrid (the Republic of Ireland’s transmission operator) with the System Operator Northern Ireland (SONI).
-This is very much in keeping with the EU principles of free trade across borders.
+It was put in place to ease the wholesale electricity market for Northern Ireland and the Republic of Ireland, following EU principles and guidelines of free trade across borders.

 ISEM is the successor to SEM; known as the Integrated Single Electronic Market, which took over from SEM on the 1st of October 2018.
 The ISEM is the product of applying the SEU Target Model for electricity to SEM.

-Who are Eirgrid?Eirgrid is the electricity transmission system operator in the Republic of Ireland.
-They took over the role from ESB networksin July 2006.
+Who is Eirgrid?Eirgrid is the electricity transmission system operator in the Republic of Ireland.
+They took over the role from ESB networks in July 2006.
 ESB continues to manage the distribution system.
 Both Eirgrid and SONI are owned by the Eirgrid plc group.

 Confusingly, although the ISEM now manages the market, the decision-making committee for it is called the SEM Committee.
-The Committee is composed of two independent members, members from the Republic of Ireland’s CRU (Commision for Regulation of Utilities), and members from Northern Ireland’s Utility Regulator.
-To further complicate the situation, the actual day to day operations of the ISEM are run by SEMO (Single Energy Market Operator), owned by Eirgrid plc.
+The Committee is composed of two independent members:

 The island of Ireland currently generates its electricity from coal, hydropower, natural gas, peat and wind power.
 The ISEM has over 2.5 million customers and all electricity generated or imported into Ireland must be bought and sold through it.

-ISEM however, provides the opportunity for generators to submit bids at several points during the course of a day and provides much more flexibility with regards to the way generators and suppliers can take part in market trading.
+ISEM however, provides the opportunity for generators to submit bids at several points during the day and provides much more flexibility with regards to the way generators and suppliers can take part in the energy market trading.

 The changes brought about by the new ISEM system benefit customers in three ways: